VCVRack/Rack/README.md

 # Rack

-*Rack* is the engine for the VCV open-source virtual Eurorack DAW.
+*Rack* is the engine for the VCV open-source virtual modular synthesizer.

 ![Rack screenshot](https://vcvrack.com/images/screenshot.png)

 This README includes instructions for building Rack from source.
 For information about the software, go to https://vcvrack.com/.

-## The [Issue Tracker](https://github.com/VCVRack/Rack/issues) *is* the official developer's forum
+## The [Issue Tracker](https://github.com/VCVRack/Rack/issues?q=is%3Aissue+is%3Aopen+sort%3Aupdated-desc) *is* the official developer's forum

 Bug reports, feature requests, and even *questions/discussions* are welcome on the GitHub Issue Tracker for all VCVRack repos.
 However, please search before posting to avoid duplicates, and limit to one issue per post.

-You may vote on feature requests by using the Thumbs Up/Down reaction on the first post.
+Please vote on feature requests by using the Thumbs Up/Down reaction on the first post.

-I rarely accept Pull Requests, so please notify me in advance to plan your contribution before writing code.
+I rarely accept code contributions to Rack itself, so please notify me in advance if you wish to send a pull request.

 ## Setting up your development environment